faizulnavi/EternalBlue/readme.txt

 Build and execute project.

-Note - I did not packages folder in the code due to size issue.
-I didnt' use any additional nuget package for thsi project.
+Note - I didnt' use any additional nuget package for thsi project.